Infoteam-DataScience/TransferLearning/Article.md

 Since for the classification it's essential to find all relevant features in the image, but as there might be only small data set provided to train this gets a hard task and leads to the next section about transfer learning.

 ## Transfer Learning
 As already mentioned the classification accuracy depends strongly on the ability of finding all characteristic features in an image.
-But thankfully there is method called transfer learning which fills the gap.
+But thankfully there is a method called transfer learning which fills the gap.

 There are already trained networks on KERAS like ResNet-50, Inception or VGG-19 which are optimized on an enormously large data set, the so called ImageNet with many different classes.